 - Buy local products.
 It takes energy to transport food and other products across the country.
 Buying local not only supports your local economy, it helps them use less energy.

 When it comes to saving energy and water, it’s a great idea to get the kids involved.
 You can even make it a game.
 Have them track how much water and electricity everyone is using.
 You can compete to see who uses the least water.
-You can often count on your kids to help keep you on track when given the task.
+You can often count on your kids to help keep you on track when given the task to make your home eco-friendly.

 If you want inexpensive, natural, safe products, why not just make them yourself.
 Vinegar is a great way to clean and disinfect glass and other surfaces.
 Need to remove stubborn stains?
 Just add some baking soda to your vinegar cleaner.
 Some quick searching online will lead you to hundreds of other natural safe home-made cleaning products.